DiltheyLab/HLA-LA/README.md

 ### CRAM files

 If you use CRAM input, make sure that your CRAM file contains *all* of the original sample reads, including the unmapped ones (which are typically enriched for HLA-derived reads).
 We've sometimes come across CRAM files for which this hasn't been the case; and the resulting HLA calls were not very good (the coverage statistics in the call file are sometimes, but now always, indicative of such problems).

+f you work with CRAM files and receive error messages like `Unable to fetch reference #5 28687068..28707018`, the reason is that `samtools view` needs to know which reference genome was used to create your CRAM file.
+Solution: use the switch `--samtools_T` to specify a suitable reference genome file.
+Example: `./HLA-LA.pl --BAM NA12878.alt_bwamem_GRCh38DH.20150706.CEU.illumina_platinum_ped.cram --graph PRG_MHC_GRCh38_withIMGT --sampleID NA12878 --samtools_T /path/to/GRCh38_full_analysis_set_plus_decoy_hla.fa`.

 ### Long reads